 Mr. Hubbard is the inventor of the Applied Information Economics (AIE) method and founder of Hubbard Decision Research (HDR).
 He is the author of the #1 bestseller in Amazon’s math for business category titled How to Measure Anything: Finding the Value of Intangibles in Business, The Failure of Risk Management: Why It’s Broken and How to Fix It, and his latest book Pulse: The New Science of Harnessing Internet Buzz to Track Threats and Opportunities.
 He has sold over 50,000 copies of his books in five different languages.

 In addition to his books, Mr. Hubbard has been published in CIO Magazine, Information Week, DBMS Magazine, Architecture Boston, OR/MS Today, and Analytics Magazine.
-His AIE methodology, the founding blocks of HDR, has received critical praise from The Gartner Group, The Giga Information Group, and Forrester Research.
+His AIE methodology, has received critical praise from The Gartner Group, The Giga Information Group, and Forrester Research.
 He is a popular speaker at IT metrics & economics conferences all over the world.

 Matthew Millar is the Manager of Consulting Operations at Hubbard Decision Research.
 Mr. Millar has used Applied Information Economics and his background in quantitative finance to assist clients across a diverse array of industries – including finance, oil & gas, commercial real estate, internet security, and pharmaceuticals; as well as in more boutique applications, such as agricultural research in the developing world and measuring the benefit of standards to the insurance industry.
 At HDR, he is also responsible for leading day to day operations, training, and leading client educational workshops and webinars.